nodejs/node/doc/api/deprecations.md

 Type: Runtime

-Previous versions of Node.js supported `dns.lookup()` with a falsy hostname like `dns.lookup(false)` due to backward compatibility long before.
+Previous versions of Node.js supported `dns.lookup()` with a falsy hostname like `dns.lookup(false)` due to backward compatibility.
-This behavior is undocumented and seems useless in real world apps.
-We might make passing invalid hostname throw in the future.
+This behavior is undocumented and is thought to be unused in real world apps.
+It will become an error in future versions of Node.js.

 [`--pending-deprecation`]: cli.html#cli_pending_deprecation
 [`Buffer.allocUnsafeSlow(size)`]: buffer.html#buffer_class_method_buffer_allocunsafeslow_size